National Bank Financial Boosts Cenovus Energy (TSE:CVE) Price Target to C$10.00

-Cenovus Energy (TSE:CVE) (NYSE:CVE) had its target price boosted by National Bank Financial from C$8.00 to C$10.00 in a research report released on Monday morning, AR Network reports.
-National Bank Financial currently has an outperform rating on the stock.
+Cenovus Energy (TSE:CVE) (NYSE:CVE) had its price target increased by National Bank Financial from C$8.00 to C$10.00 in a report issued on Sunday, BayStreet.CA reports.
+The brokerage currently has an outperform rating on the stock.

-CVE has been the subject of several other reports.
-Tudor Pickering & Holt set a C$6.00 price objective on Cenovus Energy and gave the stock a hold rating in a research report on Monday.
-JPMorgan Chase & Co. lowered Cenovus Energy from a neutral rating to an underweight rating and lowered their price objective for the stock from C$7.50 to C$6.00 in a research report on Thursday, October 1st.
-Morgan Stanley lowered their price objective on Cenovus Energy from C$8.00 to C$6.00 in a research report on Tuesday, October 20th.
-Raymond James boosted their target price on Cenovus Energy from C$6.00 to C$7.50 and gave the company a market perform rating in a research report on Monday.
-Finally, Tudor Pickering reaffirmed a hold rating and issued a C$6.00 target price on shares of Cenovus Energy in a research report on Tuesday, October 6th.
-One equities research analyst has rated the stock with a sell rating, six have issued a hold rating and six have issued a buy rating to the company.
-The company has an average rating of Hold and an average target price of C$6.91.
+A number of other equities analysts have also commented on CVE.
+CSFB lowered Cenovus Energy from an outperform rating to a neutral rating and dropped their price target for the company from C$8.00 to C$7.00 in a research note on Monday, October 26th.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell dropped their price target on Cenovus Energy from C$9.00 to C$8.00 in a research note on Thursday, October 29th.
+Tudor Pickering & Holt set a C$6.00 price target on Cenovus Energy and gave the company a hold rating in a research note on Monday, October 26th.
+Raymond James set a C$7.50 price target on Cenovus Energy and gave the company a market perform rating in a research note on Sunday.
+Finally, BMO Capital Markets dropped their price target on Cenovus Energy from C$7.50 to C$6.00 in a research note on Friday, October 30th.
+One investment analyst has rated the stock with a sell rating, six have issued a hold rating and five have assigned a buy rating to the company.
+The stock presently has an average rating of Hold and a consensus price target of C$6.89.

 Cenovus Energy Inc, together with its subsidiaries, develops, produces, and markets crude oil, natural gas liquids, and natural gas in Canada and the United States.
 The company's Oil Sands segment develops and produces bitumen in northeast Alberta.
 This segment's bitumen assets include Foster Creek, Christina Lake, and Narrows Lake, as well as other projects in the early stages of development, such as Telephone Lake.